ddbTran/Common-IP/README.md

 and immediately understand:

 * what the IP does
+* how the IP is specified
 * where the RTL is
 * how to simulate it
 * how to synthesize it
 * how timing is constrained
-* where the generated results are stored
+* where generated results and logs are stored

 ---